UT-shunqiang/conditional-trajectory-prediction/README.md

 ### Pickle Structure

-Each encounter in `samples.pkl` is a dictionary containing:
+Each encounter in `train_samples.pkl` is a dictionary containing:
 - `'GW'`: List of AisPoint objects for the Give-Way vessel
 - `'SO'`: List of AisPoint objects for the Stand-On vessel